SeanTurk8/Robot-Arm/README.md

 Features
 - Full physical checkers game on an 8x8 board
-- Robotic arm with 3 DOF (base, shoulder, elbow) + 3-prong DC gripper
+- Robotic arm with a base, shoulder, elbow + 3-prong DC gripper
-- Piece detection using OpenCV and Raspberry Pi camera
+- Piece detection using a Raspberry Pi camera
-- Minimax AI with alpha-beta pruning for computer moves
 - LCD screen shows turn prompts and game outcomes
 - Buttons for Start, Surrender, and Enter
 - Manual piece removal with button confirmation